connexcs/docs/docs/changing-password.md

 4. Do the following to change your password:
      *  In the Old Password text box, enter the password you are using now.
      *  In the New Password text box, enter the password you want to use.
-         !!! note Note: You must enter a password that adheres to the password rules displayed in the Change Password pop-up.
+         !!! note "Note:" You must enter a password that adheres to the password rules displayed in the Change Password pop-up.
 ConnexCS portal does not accept a password, if the password does not adhere to the password rules.
      *  In the Confirm New Password text box, enter the password you want to use, again.
-         !!! note Note: If you do not enter identical values in the New Password and Confirm New Password text boxes, you cannot change your password.
+         !!! note "Note:" If you do not enter identical values in the New Password and Confirm New Password text boxes, you cannot change your password.
          The following image illustrates how to change your password.
          ![Alt text](/docs/misc/img/change-your-password.png)
      *  Click Update.